 Instructions

-• In the bowl of a stand mixer fitted with the paddle attachment or in a large bowl with a hand mixer, cream together the butter and sugar.
+• Mix the wet ingredients – In the bowl of a stand mixer fitted with the paddle attachment or in a large bowl with a hand mixer, cream together the butter and sugar.
 Add the lightly beaten eggs and mix just to combine.
 Mix in the bananas and vanilla until blended.

-• In a second large bowl, sift together the flour, cocoa powder, baking soda, and salt.
+• Sift the dry ingredients – In a second large bowl, sift together the flour, cocoa powder, baking soda, and salt.
 Add the dry ingredients to the wet and mix on medium-low speed until just incorporated.
 The batter will be a little lumpy, and that’s ok.
-Do not over mix or your loaf will be tough.
+Do not over-mix or your loaf will be tough.

-• Let the banana bread rest in the pan for 10 minutes, then gently pull up on the parchment paper to transfer the loaf to a cooling rack.
+• Bake – Let the banana bread rest in the pan for 10 minutes, then gently lift the parchment paper to transfer the loaf to a cooling rack.
 Serve the banana bread at room temperature or when it is slightly warm to the touch.

 Nutrition Per Serving